CALL OUR LITTLE ROCK OFFICE

 The sleep dentist at Central Dental may also recommend a lingual frenulectomy/frenectomy to correct low tongue posture or tongue tie that is often found in patients with sleep apnea.
 This is a simple procedure that involves clipping the tissue underneath the tongue that binds it down.
 This procedure allows for free movement and advancement of the tongue out of the throat resulting in an increased opening of the airway.

-Please contact us today to schedule your initial consultation for sleep dentistry at our Central Dental Little Rock location!
+Please contact us today to schedule your initial consultation for sleep dentistry at Central Dental!